-The mission of the Mayor's Office for People with Disabilities (MOPD) is to serve as the primary advocate for the rights and needs of citizens with disabilities.
+The mission of the Mayor's Office for People with Disabilities (MOPD) is to serve as the primary advocate for the rights and needs of residents with disabilities.
 The Office also serves as a liaison between the mayor, city council, city departments and other public and private entities on matters pertaining to people with disabilities in Houston.
-MOPD's vision is a city where everyone understands the importance of equal participation and full inclusion of all citizens, including citizens with disabilities.
-MOPD is a division of the Department of Neighborhoods.
+MOPD's vision is a city where everyone understands the importance of equal participation and full inclusion of all residents, including residents with disabilities.

-We accomplish this mission by providing and participating in programs and services which address the needs and rights of citizens with disabilities, including:
+We accomplish this mission by providing and participating in programs and services which address the needs and rights of residents with disabilities, including:

 - Facilitating delivery of services - including city services

 - Acting as liaison to Houston Commission on Disabilities (HCOD), City Council and other City Departments